A Thanksgiving potluck at work is a great team-building activity to celebrate the holiday together and drive employee engagement.

 5. Sausage, Cranberry, and Apple Stuffing

-The key is finding some seriously good loaves of both white and wheat bread to up this stuffing's delicious factor.
+The key is finding some good loaves of both white and wheat bread to up this stuffing's delicious factor.
 And of course, the final touch is a little turkey sausage.
-Who needs to actually stuff a turkery with stuffing when it's this good to eat on its own?
+Who needs to actually stuff a turkey with stuffing when it's this good to eat on its own?

-Get the recipe for Awesome Sausage, Apple, and Cranberry Stuffing at AllRecipes.com
+Get the recipe for Awesome Sausage, Apple, and Cranberry Stuffing at AllRecipes.com.

 6. Butternut Squash Mac and Cheese

-Switch up the veggie side dish to make a delicous butternut squash mac and cheese.
+Switch up the veggie side dish to make a delicious butternut squash mac and cheese.
 You definitely won't have any leftovers.
 Plus, the recipe calls for already cooked and cut butternut squash that you can buy at the store, so you don't have to slave forever in the kitchen either.

-Get the recipe for Rachael Ray's Butternut Squash Mac and Cheese at FoodNetwork.com
+Get the recipe for Rachael Ray's Butternut Squash Mac and Cheese at FoodNetwork.com.

-7. Green Beans With Walnuts
+7. Green Beans with Walnuts

 This simple, flavor-packed side dish recipe can be prepared in advance, which makes it far more convenient for you.
-The walnuts escalate the dish into something you can show off with in your office.
+The walnuts escalate the dish into something you can show off within your office.

-Get the recipe for Green Beans with Walnuts at AllRecipes.com
+Get the recipe for Green Beans with Walnuts at AllRecipes.com.

 8. Sweet Potato Casserole

 No Thanksgiving dinner is complete without at least one sweet potato casserole.
-The dish is so delicious, it's almost dessert and not a side dish.
+The dish is so delicious, it's almost a dessert and not a side dish.

 9. Creamed Pearl Onions

 You can even change them up a bit by adding some dijon mustard for a different kick.
 (And no one will tell if you buy the pearl onions frozen in the supermarket.)

-Get the recipe for Creamed Pearl Onions at FoodNetwork.com
+Get the recipe for Creamed Pearl Onions at FoodNetwork.com.

 10. Cranberry Sauce

 You could go to the grocery store and pick up some canned cranberry sauce mold on your way to the office.
-Or you could seriously impress with this homemade, and not that difficult, cranberry sauce recipe.
-Considering the prep time is only a measly fifteen minutes, you should probably go with the latter.
+Or you could seriously impress with this homemade cranberry sauce recipe.
+It’s not that difficult.

-Get the recipe for Holiday Cranberry Sauce at AllRecipes.com
+Get the recipe for Holiday Cranberry Sauce at AllRecipes.com.

-11. Brussels Sprouts With Bacon
+11. Brussels Sprouts with Bacon

 If anyone complains about Brussels sprouts, just remind them that you are also the one who brought the bacon to the party.
 Nobody can deny bacon.

-Get the recipe for Quick Brussels and Bacon at AllRecipes.com
+Get the recipe for Quick Brussels and Bacon at AllRecipes.com.

 12. Green Bean Casserole